fshowalter/movielog/reviews/0022-behind-the-make-up-1930.md

 Gardoni convinces Hap to team-up, abandon his hokum act, and put on a high-brow show.
 The show bombs.
 With the pair broke, Gardoni vanishes and Hap gets a job at the local diner where he develops a crush on a waitress named Marie played by Fay Wray.

-Time passes and Gardoni returns, having abandoned his high-brow intentions to great financial success.
-Gardoni takes a liking to Marie and convinces Hap to re-team, this time giving the people the hokum they demand.
+Time passes.
+Having abandoned his high-brow intentions to great financial success, Gardoni returns.
+He takes a liking to Marie and convinces Hap to re-team, this time giving the people the hokum they demand.
 The new act proves a hit and Marie marries Gardoni.

 More time passes and the pair are playing the big theaters of New York City.
 Gardoni has fallen for a gold-digging man-eater named Kitty, played by Kay Francis.
 Hap resents Gardoni’s behavior but covers for him to protect Marie’s feelings.
 The story wraps on a convenient but somber note that stuck with me because of Powell's performance.